Home

 (1889-1918)

-Raymond G. White was born on Nov.
-4, 1889 at Hopwood, PA, the son of Robert M. and Mary Rebecca (Pope) White.
+Raymond G. "Ray" White was born on Nov.
+4 or 6, 1889 at Hopwood, PA, the son of Robert M. and Mary Rebecca (Pope) White.
 He is one of several known cousins to have lost their lives serving our nation in World War I.

-Ray was said to be "well and favorably known."
 On Oct.
-4, 1917, as he neared his 18th birthday, he "left his home in Hopwood where he had spent his boyhood and early manhood," and enlisted in the U.S. Army.
+4, 1917, as he neared his 28th birthday, Ray "left his home in Hopwood where he had spent his boyhood and early manhood," said a newspaper, and enlisted in the U.S. Army.

-He trained at Camp Lee, VA, Camp Green and Camp Merritt, and left for France on April 5, 1918, having been assigned to Co.
-I, 7th US Infantry.
-He was soon sent to the front lines at Chateau Thierry.
+He underwent basic training at Camp Lee, VA, and then was transferred to Camp Green and Camp Merritt.
+Ray was ordered overseas and departed for France on April 5, 1918, having been assigned to Company I, 7th United States Infantry.
+He soon was sent to the front lines at Chateau Thierry.

-Tragically, in the horrific fighting on July 15, 1918, Ray was killed in action, just nine months after his enlistment.
+Tragically, in the horrific fighting on July 15, 1918, Ray was killed in action at Chateau Thierry, France, just nine months after his enlistment.
 No further details are known, but will be added here when learned.

 Ray is honored today on a special page on our website, "Wartime Military Casualties."